leespen1/QuantumGateDesign.jl/README.md

 # Hermite Optimal Control
-Julia package for evolving Schrodinger's equation with a control applied and computing the gradient of the infidelity cost function.
-Will eventually be used in quantum optimal control problem.
+Julia package for quantum optimal control using Hermite methods.

 ## To Do
 - [ ] Fix 4th order discrete adjoint